deltachat/deltachat-pages/en/help.md

   e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.
   Autocrypt uses a limited subset of OpenPGP functionality.

-- Delta Chat also implements the [countermitm protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against active network attacks.
-This goes beyond the opportunistic base protection of Autocrypt Level 1, while maintaining it's ease of use.
+- Delta Chat implements [countermitm setup-contact and verified-group protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against active network attacks.
+This goes beyond the opportunistic base protection of Autocrypt Level 1, while maintaining its ease of use.
-  Through QR-code show and scan activities one can setup "verified groups" that guarantee end-to-end for all messages in the group chat.
-Verified chats are marked with a "verified" checkmark.

 ### What is the difference between verified groups and 1:1 chats with verified contacts?